Subscribe and Follow LoGro

 Gilley: Unfortunately we can do everything we can possibly think of except make choices for people.
 Of course it is best to make sure drugs are not available for them.
 So we all talk as much as we can, trying to find some way to persuade kids to avoid drugs.
 It is difficult to help those that refuse help and resist our interference.

-I really believe we need a way for kids to rat out who is using so that we can get in their face right now--before they are arrested or dead.
+I really believe we need a way for kids to rat out who is using so that we can get in their face right now–before they are arrested or dead.
 Surely the kids can see that it is better to get someone in trouble with their parents than to risk getting in trouble with the police or taking an overdose.

-At the same time, for an addict, it may take getting arrested for them to be motivated to want to change--I really don’t know the right answer, but I think sticking drug addicts in prison is the wrong answer.
+At the same time, for an addict, it may take getting arrested for them to be motivated to want to change–I really don’t know the right answer, but I think sticking drug addicts in prison is the wrong answer.

 When I confronted a college roommate about her being an alcoholic, I was shunned, ridiculed, ostracized, and made to feel miserable and stupid.
-But I knew I was right--her boyfriend and her Mom refused to listen to me.
+But I knew I was right–her boyfriend and her Mom refused to listen to me.

-Confronting addiction is difficult and not at all rewarding--there is nothing good about it.
+Confronting addiction is difficult and not at all rewarding–there is nothing good about it.
 Everyone would rather not.
-I don’t expect that teenagers would be very good at helping their classmates caught up in drug use--I know of students who have left town to avoid their friends who went over to the “dark side.”
+I don’t expect that teenagers would be very good at helping their classmates caught up in drug use–I know of students who have left town to avoid their friends who went over to the “dark side.”
 This is a terrible mess.

-Bright Spencer says:
+13. Bright Spencer said:

 During the nineties, I tried to convince some kids that by buying cocaine, they were helping poor South American women to go to jail, and be separated from their kids.
 They all but laughed at me.
 Now, it’s the poppy fields of Afghanistan, where many farmers could grow something else, but prolly not as lucrative.